xioren/ImageGoblin/README.md

     etc...

-+ *mode 3 (instagram):* this is an instagram specific mode with partial support. for now, the program will only parse the html of an instagram page that is saved to a txt file. the file should be named 'html.txt' and placed in the download folder. this mode will take a while to complete. the url to the instagram page needs to be input when ran.
++ *mode 3 (instagram):* this is an instagram specific mode with partial support. for now, the program will only parse the html of an instagram page that is saved to a txt file. the file should be named 'html.txt' and placed in the directory that this program was run from. this mode will take a while to complete. the url to the instagram page or username need to be input when ran.

 *misc:*
-  + for mode 1, inputting 'auto' as format argument will try to remove some common cropping from image urls.
+  + for mode 1, inputting '-f auto' as option will try to remove some common cropping from image urls.

 *troubleshooting:*
   + the format input needs to be exact so make sure elements/spaces/commas have not been erroneously added or left out.